Ian Malcolm (Jurassic Park): Film adaptation

 The film adaptation of Crichton's novel directed by Steven Spielberg features actor Jeff Goldblum in the role of Ian Malcolm.
 Unlike in the book, Malcolm is never declared dead in the film adaptation, but is severely injured by the Tyrannosaurus.
 In the film, Malcolm's injury comes from attempting to lure the T. rex away from the car carrying Tim and Lex Murphy, whereas in the novel Malcolm's injury came out of cowardice (more akin to the death of Donald Gennaro in the film).
 This change was suggested by Goldblum.
 Goldblum reprised his role for the sequel, The Lost World: Jurassic Park, in Jurassic World: Fallen Kingdom in a minor role, and alongside Sam Neill (Alan Grant) and Laura Dern (Ellie Sattler) in Jurassic World Dominion.
-Some fans found the personality changes of Malcolm from the first movie to the character seen in The Lost World to be somewhat drastic, and some have speculated that the character suffers from PTSD after his trip to Jurassic Park.
+Some fans found the personality changes of Malcolm from the first movie to the character seen in The Lost World to be somewhat drastic, and some have speculated that the character has PTSD after his trip to Jurassic Park.

 In the first film, it is stated that Malcolm has been married several times and has three children.
 One of his children, Kelly Curtis, appears in The Lost World: Jurassic Park.
 By the time of the sixth film, he has had two more.